dirgogoo/HMC-TECHNOLOGIES/README.md

-# HMC Technologies - AI Development Tools
+# HMC Technologies Marketplace

 **AI-Powered Development System for Claude Code**

-A unified marketplace combining powerful development tools: ALD System (Autonomous Learning & Development) and Nexus (Master Workflow Orchestrator).
+A unified skills-based marketplace combining powerful development tools: ALD System (Autonomous Learning & Development) and Nexus (Master Workflow Orchestrator).

+> **Note**: As of v2.0.0, this marketplace follows a **flat skills-based structure** using the Superpowers pattern.
+All skills are auto-discovered from the `skills/` directory.

 ---